 Showing the critical path

 The critical path shows the items in your chart that determine the minimum time needed to complete the project.
 If any item on the path is delayed or takes longer than expected, the project will be completed late.
 The critical path is available only to Business Plan subscriptions.

 To show the critical path, click on the "..." icon in the top right-hand corner of the collection to open the Gantt view properties, then turn the toggle next to 'critical path' to the 'on' position.

 Items on the critical path will be colored in orange on the chart.

 If you've changed the due date or duration of several items, you may notice that some of the dependency indication arrows have become red.
 This happens when an item is placed in a position on the schedule that breaks the rules of the dependency.

-To adjust the whole chart in one go, you can use the 'Adjust dates' function, which will move all items that need to be move forward or backward in order to fix these invalid dependencies.
-To do this, click on the ... icon in the top right hand corner, then click on "Forwards" or "Backwards" under "Adjust dates" in the menu.
+To adjust the whole chart in one go, you can use the 'Adjust dates' function, which will move all items that need to be move forward or backwards in order to fix these invalid dependencies.
+To do this, click on the ... icon in the top right-hand corner, then click on "Forwards" or "Backwards" under "Adjust dates" in the menu.
 All items except those marked as milestones will be adjusted accordingly.

 Note: This action is irreversible and affects all items in a project, including those in the past!
 Please be sure that you want to make this change before clicking.

 Milestones are used to indicate important points in a project.
 Usually, the start and end of a project are marked, as well as the completion of important phases, and appointments such as external review or auditing, or budget checks.

 Milestones usually don't impact project duration, and will not be moved when adjusting dates forward or backward.
 To add a milestone, click to open the item that you want to add it to, then under the "Dependencies" field, click the toggle next to "Milestone" to "On".